acpascal/fincaamistadverde/content/pages/index.md

-      In an exceptional location, at 6000 feet elevation and 15 minutes from Boquete, enveloped by the cloud forest of Amistad National Park, our 42 acres organic farm & cloud forest lodge, offers the highest standard to reconnect with nature and vitality.
+      In an exceptional location, at 6000 feet elevation and 15 minutes from Boquete, enveloped by the cloud forest of Amistad National Park, our 42 acres organic farm & cloud forest lodge, offers the highest standard to reconnect with nature, serenity and Health.
   - type: CarouselSection
     title:
       text: Stay